-DEL Helicopters offers aerial flight experiences in the New York City metropolitan area as well as in upstate New York and North Jersey.
+DEL Helicopters offers aerial flight experiences in the New York City metropolitan area.
 We operate a small, three seated helicopter that offers the most immersive aerial views of any fixed or rotary wing aircraft in the sky.

 Some of our many different jobs include: rides at summer camps, festivals, and fairs; aerial photography; sightseeing tours over New York City; New Jersey helicopter tours, picking up skydivers for jumps; airshow acts; Santa drops; gender reveal; and anything your heart desires!

 Listed below are just a few examples of why our safety practices are 'Above the Rest'.

 Officially certificated by the FAA for commercial operations and for flight instruction, we have years of safe flying as well as the skills, experience, and knowledge of the area necessary to provide the best available aerial experience that we can to our clients.We have operated in the busiest and windiest conditions without a sweat.

 Our mechanics have decades of experience working on not just our aircraft, but countless other 'Schweizers' just like it.
 Officially licensed by the FAA as Airframe and Powerplant (A&P) Aircraft Mechanics, they have the know how to always keep our helicopter running in flawless condition.

 We insure that for all flights that take place beyond gliding distance of the shoreline, our pilots and passengers are equipped with Personal Flotation Devices set for automatic or manual deployment.
 In addition, we also carry underwater breathing tanks and back-up radios on certain aerial photography missions that are completely over water